 John Sr. is pictured with an AI son of Reinforcement (Reinforcemet was sired by Enforcer 107H) - JK Bama Enforcer K251.
 K251 added some size and thickness as well as mothering ability.

 An AI son of Vindicator (a famous Sire of Distinction SOD) was also used extensively and three daughters earned the Polled Hereford breed Benchmark Dam status - they were ID's 9005, 9009, and 9013.
 This status recognized those calving as 2 year olds, calving annually at approximately the same date and achieving calf weaning weights in the top 20 percentage of the contemporary grouping.
-A daughter of one of these recognized Dams (9013) has several daughters in the herd - her Herd ID was 0902.
-Her offspring include one twin F1 daughter 1706; two D15 daughters 2001 and 2108; a JO Dark Vadar sired grand-daughter 2101, a JO Black Jack sired grand daughter 2203, and two JO Atomic grand sons 2301 and 2302.
-0902's Dam (9013) produced calves annually until she was 19 years old.
-With the exception of one ET female, all the remaining females in the current herd trace back to Benchmark Dam 9009.
+A daughter (0902) of one of these recognized Dams (9013) has numerous descendants in the herd - her Herd ID was 0902.
+Her offspring include one twin F1 daughter 1706; one D15 daughter 2001; a JO Dark Vadar sired grand-daughter 2101 (with her daughter 2305 and son 2415); a JO Black Jack sired grand daughter 2203; a red/white grand daughter 2204 and her daughter 2411; a JO Atomic grand son 2301; and a Captain sired daughter 2412.

 In 2019, two F1's and one D15 daughter were bred AI to JN Balder D403.
 Of interest the F1's are twin daughters of JK MS HEADLINE 9013-0902 (9013 was one of the Benchmark dams referenced above).
 JK D403 Balder 2003 was utilized successfully in AI cleanup duty and JK D403 Balder 2004 has been quite successful at Stuart Farms in Camden, Alabama.